-Factoring the following conditions will not only clarify the goals of your investment but also, should you decide to invest in actively managed funds, help you avoid falling for the common pitfalls of actively managed investments:
+Factoring the following conditions into your investment will not only clarify the goals of your investment but also, should you decide to invest in actively managed funds, help you avoid falling for the common pitfalls of actively managed investments:

-The consensus on actively managed funds (both actively managed mutual funds and actively managed index funds) is that it has higher fees than passively managed ones because asset allocation in active fund done manually.
-Fund managers are actively picking individual stocks and mutual funds, trading them around the clock to boost profits.
-Fees in actively managed funds can range from 0.5% to 2.5% on a year period, and passive index fund and mutual fund only cost about 0.2% or lower.
-The difference may appear small; however, a portfolio manager fees under active management can amount to thousands in the long term and take a significant portion out of the investors' profits.
+The consensus on actively managed portfolios (both actively managed mutual funds and actively managed index funds) is that they have higher fees than passively managed ones because asset allocation in active funds is done manually.
+Fund managers are actively picking individual stocks and mutual funds and trading them around the clock to boost profits.
+Fees on actively managed funds can range from 0.5% to 2.5% over a year, while passive index funds and mutual funds only cost about 0.2% or lower.
+The difference may appear small, but a portfolio manager's fees under active management can amount to thousands in the long term and take a significant portion of the investors' profits.

 Market research has shown that active management fees compound too and lower returns on average by 29%.
 Even a 1% fee would cost an investor around 500,000 EUR over 40 years, compared to 180,000 EUR for passive index fund and mutual funds.
 Since only a small number of actively managed funds yield generous returns, most profits generated out of active management will be far below the expense ratio.
 Moreover, fund managers will be inclined to take more risks to get higher returns to compensate for their higher costs.